awsdocs/amazon-efs-user-guide/doc_source/mounting-fs-nfs-mount-settings.md

   ```
 + We recommend that you mount your file system using its DNS name\.
 This name resolves to the IP address of the Amazon EFS mount target in the same Availability Zone as your Amazon EC2 instance\.
 If you use a mount target in an Availability Zone different from that of your Amazon EC2 instance, you incur standard EC2 charges for data sent across Availability Zones\.
 You also might see increased latencies for file system operations\.
 + For more mount options, and detailed explanations of the defaults, see the [http://man7.org/linux/man-pages/man5/fstab.5.html](http://man7.org/linux/man-pages/man5/fstab.5.html) and [https://linux.die.net/man/5/nfs](https://linux.die.net/man/5/nfs) pages in the Linux documentation\.

-**Note**
-If your EC2 instance needs to start regardless of the status of your mounted EFS file system, add the `nofail` option to your file system's entry in your `/etc/fstab` file\.